 Interested in learning to play the carillon?
-The following is a list of North American performers who offer carillon instruction.
-Those locations offering credit, a major or certifications are so identified.
+The following is a list of carillon instructors and programs.
+Those offering credit, a major or certifications are so identified.
 Most carillon educators listed here are Guild members.
 Associate members are identified by (A), while Carillonneur members are identified by (C).

 Most carillon students have had previous study in applied music.
 It is important, for example, to have learned to play another keyboard instrument such as the piano or organ, and to have skill in reading music in both the treble and bass clefs.
 Most teachers will ask a potential student to perform on the piano for a carillon study audition.